probe-rs/probe-rs/changelog/added-transfer-encoding.md

 Added the concept of transfer encoding that is applied during firmware download.
+Added the Miniz encoding.